-There are numerous factors that can be responsible for the accumulation of debt in the younger generation- it has to be said that there is a great deal more temptation when it comes to spending our money today than there might have been 50 years ago with new developments such as technology making borrowing money all the more easy and enticing.
+There are numerous factors that can be responsible for the accumulation of debt in the younger generation- it has to be said that there is a great deal more temptation when it comes to spending our money today than there might have been 50 years ago.
+Much of this is due to new developments in technology and the fear of missing out often caused by social media platforms, making borrowing money all the more enticing.

-While our younger generation can seek the help of short term loans in times of financial need, it is still important to learn more about how to better manage ones finances early on in life.
-This will help to ensure that the debt-cycle is broken early on and will make applying healthy spending and saving habits into everyday life all the more effortless and worthwhile.
+While the younger generation can seek the help of short term loans in times of financial need, it is important to learn more about how to better manage ones finances early on in life.
+There is a lot that may drive younger adults to take out short term loans, these can include rising costs, less income as well as unstable income and lack of options.
+Better financial management will help to ensure that the debt-cycle is broken early on and will make applying healthy spending and saving habits into everyday life all the more effortless and worthwhile.

 Understand the various different types of debt out there

 One of the best ways to ensure that you avoid getting yourself into debt is to have a firm grasp on the range of different debt types there are out there.
 The younger generation will be dealing with far more types of debt than their parents or grandparents had available to them.
 Here are some of the basics that you should know about when it comes to loan types:

 - Instalment loans– these have higher interest rates (as they are unsecured) but can be obtained quickly and will need to paid back in regular repayments.